In Codependent Behavior – Part 1, http://ow.ly/5gx6W I gave you a brief summary of my personal challenge with codependent behavior.

 Will you let your codependency or that of your partner run or ruin your life?

 Here is a simple test to recognize your own degree of codependency.
-When you find yourself attracted to or involved with a man who has a codependent relationship with his mother will you stay and struggle as a three class citizen or will you say I deserve respect and love and leave that relationship?
+When you find yourself attracted to or involved with a man who has a codependency relationship with his mother will you stay and struggle as a third class citizen or will you say I deserve respect and love and leave that relationship?